cee-elle/just-the-docs/docs/testing_with_postman.md

 **Step 5)** Click send.
 There should now be two passed test results for your request.

-> Note: Different kinds of tests can be created in Postman.
+> <mark>Note:</mark> Different kinds of tests can be created in Postman.
 Explore the tool and see which tests fit your needs.

 ![Send Test](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/testing2.png)